ITrustNumbers/Churn_Segmentation_-Modelling_ANN/README.md

 This is a complete Project that revovles around churn modelling and it contains every aspect from data cleaning down to model deployment.
 The data of a bank was used in this implementation and for modelling purposes an Artificial Neural Network was trained and used to predict the probability that a given customer would leave the bank(With 87% accuracy) and for deployment an API was developed which can be used for single prediction as well as batch prediction for a number of cutomers

 > 'Churn’ refers to the rate at which a subscription company loses its subscribers because of subscription cancellations or elapses.
 This leads to loss of revenue.
 Churn rates really matter for subscription businesses because they are an important indicator of long term success.
->Businesses like Banks, Video Streaming or any type of OTT Platforms are examples where reducing or controlling the Churn rate plays a crucial role for both growth and revenue.

 # Highlights of the Project

 - ### Data Cleaning